tridungbk2010/efis-userstories/epic8-lesson-experience/us8.2-video-lecture-experience.md

 7. User can take timestamped notes while watching the video
 8. Video player works consistently across all major browsers and devices
 9. Videos can be downloaded for offline viewing (where permitted)
+10. **Video player integrates quizzes at specific timestamps during playback**
+11. **Video playback pauses when a quiz appears and resumes after completion**
+12. **User must complete quizzes to continue watching the video beyond quiz points**
+13. **System tracks quiz performance as part of the overall learning progress**

 ## Flow Diagram